zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/blogs/2024-06-30-green-transportation-usa.md

 ## Solutions?
 I like the golden rules of recyle -- "Reduce, Reuse, Recycle".
 I think reforming transportation system here should follow the same philosophy.
 Reduce the needs for individual vehicles first.
 And taking the bus tomorrow (for the first time in your life?) would be a great start.

-Also, as ambitious as I can get as an electrical engineer, I have to admit that political / social revolution might have more significance in this fight  than techniques.
-Be seen on your bikes, be seen taking a walk, be seen riding a bus, show up and vote for more and better buses when you can.
+Also, as ambitious as I can get as an electrical engineer, I have to admit that political / social revolution have more significance in this fight than technologies.

+What we can do is to be seen on your bikes, be seen taking a walk, be seen riding a bus, show up and vote for more and better buses when you can.
+How much difference can we make?
+I don't know.
+But it's not zero.
-**How much difference can I make as a single person taking the bus or riding a bike?**

-**I don't know.
-But it's not zero."